-Take 5 videos are brief, 5-minute videos that present 5 learning points related to a particular faculty development topic developed by the Kern National Network for Caring and Character in Medicine Team at the Mayo Clinic Alix School of Medicine.
+Take 5 videos are brief, 5-minute videos that present 5 learning points related to a particular faculty development topic developed by the Kern National Network for Flourishing in Medicine Team at the Mayo Clinic Alix School of Medicine.
 Take 5 videos can be viewed independently, shared as a prompt for group discussion, or delivered as part of a longer faculty development session/program.
 This format provides the flexibility needed to accommodate the unique needs of varied and diverse educational programs and facilitate integration of faculty development content into busy clinical settings.
 Take 5 videos include links to additional supplemental materials (e.g., summary handout, recommended reading, slide presentation, tools and templates) to facilitate additional learning and engagement with each topic.
+Have you viewed any Take 5 videos?
+Share Feedback

 Microaggressions in the Learning Environment